lanterndata/docs/01-develop/03-columns.md

     --batch-size 100
 ```

-You can also use the [daemon](/docs/lantern-cli/daemon) to continuously generate embeddings for new columns.
+You can also use the Lantern CLI [daemon](/docs/lantern-cli/daemon) to continuously generate embeddings for new columns.

 The Lantern Cloud dashboard combines both of these processes in a seamless UI.